SebasMBK/data_challenge_etl/README.md

 Terraform will initialize everything that we need for the creation of the pipeline.
 Just clone the repo and execute the next commands inside the terraform folder:
 1.  `terraform init`: This will initiate terraform in the folder.
 2.  `terraform apply`: This will create our infraestructure.
 You will be prompt with some required inputs.
-3. (ONLY RUN IT IF YOU WANT TO DESTROY THE INFRA) `terraform apply`: This destroys the created infraestructure.
+3. (Only run if you want to destroy the infraestructure) `terraform destroy`: This destroys the created infraestructure.

 ## Flask REST API
 |Path|Request Type| Parameters|